anhduyphan2015/blogd/README.md

 What is Blogd?
 -------------
-Blogd is **a custom Redis version for building Flat-File Blog** which focus about performance, fast development to help busy developers to build a blogging system.
+Blogd is **a custom Redis version for building Flat-File Blog** which focus about performance, fast development to help busy developers to build a blog.
-Blogd is developed for **Golr Engineering Blogging System**
+Blogd was first developed for **Golr Engineering Blog**

 Demo
 -------------